 Skip to contents

-Compute the statistical power (probability of correctly rejecting the null hypothesis) for a given sample size, effect size, and significance level.
-Supports multiple test types including t-tests, ANOVA, proportion tests, correlation tests, and chi-square tests.
+Computes statistical power for a planned study given sample size, effect size, and design parameters.
+Supports t-tests (two-sample, one-sample, paired), ANOVA, proportion tests, correlation tests, and chi-square tests.

 Usage